Back to all articles

 While there were some positives with moving to remote work, it also further eroded the definition between “work self” and “personal self.”
 For many, that meant our digital identities became intertwined 24/7 between work and play.

-As we talked about on our recent podcast, sharing your personal data has become an unavoidable part of everyday life — from morning until night, you’re probably logging into work, school, social media, online shopping, cloud-based streaming services, and more.
+As we talked about on our podcast, sharing your personal data has become an unavoidable part of everyday life — from morning until night, you’re probably logging into work, school, social media, online shopping, cloud-based streaming services, and more.

 Is Remote Work the New Normal?